 In the event the Supplier is unable to supply to the Government the required Goods as and when” needed at the specified date and time, the Supplier will inform the Government immediately in writing.

-A delay in the delivery of Goods by the Supplier after the specified date of delivery will entitle the Government to deduct liquidated damages as specified in Item 7 due to the late delivery and the same can be deducted from the Bond referred to in Item 8.
-Payment of liquidated damages as specified in Item 7 per day for every day of delay by the Supplier is a reasonable estimation of the Government’s loss.
+If the Supplier fails to deliver the Goods on the specified date of delivery, the Government will be entitled to deduct liquidated damages as specified in Item 7 from the Bond referred to in Item 8.
+The payment of liquidated damages as specified in Item 7 per day for every day of delay by the Supplier is a reasonable estimation of the Government’s loss.

 acceptance and rejection

-The Goods delivered in accordance with this agreement are only accepted when the authorised Receiving Officer of the Government, or their representative has inspected the Goods, such inspection must take place no later than 7 Business Days following delivery to the Delivery Point.
+The Goods delivered in accordance with this agreement are only accepted when the Receiving Officer has inspected the Goods, such inspection must take place no later than 7 Business Days following delivery to the Delivery Point.
 The Government may reject the Goods, even after they have been accepted, if they are defective or are not in accordance with the requirements of this agreement.

 The Government must promptly inform the Supplier of the rejection of the Goods.